Top 10 Activities For 420 Month

 Hey Cabana Club, it’s 420 all month long!

 Weed lovers around the world have been waiting, uh… about a hundred years for this!
 Sure, we thought we’d be doing a lot more Puff Puff Pass’ing with friends, but in the name of public health and safety we’ll be spending a lot of April indoors by ourselves.

 While this might be a problem for your gym routine (lol) or your dating life (no swipe for you!), it’s certainly not a problem for a killer 420 month.

 We agree that cannabis pairs wonderfully with social and productive activities, but some might argue that being glued to the couch with nowhere to be is a happy position for the lover of weed.

-We’ve spent the last week smoking and vaping the day away, and we’ve come up with plenty of ideas about how we might enjoy this sacred stoner holiday together.
+We’ve spent the last week smoking and vaping the day away with a houseplant named Wilson, and he’s got plenty of ideas about how we might enjoy this sacred stoner holiday together.
 So check out our list of everything you must do while you’re stuck inside for 420, and make sure you follow our instagram because we’ll be updating you every time we dream up a new one.